Archie9010/battleship/README.md

 # Big Quiz

-Welcome to [Battleship game](https://archie9010.github.io/Quiz/) A simple battleship game in Python.
+Welcome to [Battleship game](https://battleship-game15.herokuapp.com/) A simple battleship game in Python.
+Battleship is the classic naval combat game.
+In the battle, you search for the enemy's ships and destroy them.
+No ship is safe in this game of stealth and suspense.